Credits Required for Graduation: 32.00

 What if I am Unsuccessful in a Nursing Course?

 Anyone receiving less than a C in a nursing course will be allowed to repeat the course on a space available basis only, pending the initiation of a success plan and completing the re-entry process.
-Any deviation from the set program sequence will result in a space available status for all subsequent nursing courses.
 All required courses within the curriculum plan for a given semester must be completed before progressing forward.
 Students who enroll in a course without satisfactory completion of prerequisites will be dropped.

 What Happens After I Graduate?